DLR-TS/GeoServer-Monitor-PostgreSQL/README.md

 ## Known limitations

 * The plugin was installed in a GeoServer managed by the [DLR Institute of Transportation Systems](https://www.dlr.de/ts/en/desktopdefault.aspx/) and tested for one year.
 During the testing period, when the frequency of requests was high, it was observed that I/O errors occasionally occured (`org.postgresql.util.PSQLException: An I/O error occurred while sending to the backend`).
 This error showed up once for every 40-50 requests.
 Its occurrence is unpredictable and not fixed yet.
 It is suspected that the error is occurring due to a bug in `java.sql` library.
 It could also be due to the fact that the plugin establishes a new database connection for every request received by the GeoServer, which could be causing problems when the frequency of requests is high.
 This issue is being investigated.
+* If the configuration file `monitor.properties` is changed when the GeoServer is still running, it might cause unexpected errors.
+The safest way is to always stop the GeoServer before making changes in the configuration file.

 ## Contribution